Renewing the Music City, One Sewer Pipe at a Time

 miles of repaired and replaced sewer pipe

-Prior to any shovels hitting the ground, it was important to understand whether Metro had the right logistical structure and resources in place to implement such a grand program.
+Prior to any shovels hitting the ground, it was important to understand whether Metro had the right logistical structure and resources in place to implement such a substantial program.
 CDM Smith investigated the existing processes and procedures Metro used to complete capital projects and then determined the process and procedure requirements typically needed for a large program like Clean Water Nashville.
-Being on the same page on all logistical fronts has helped Metro be as efficient as possible in everything from using the same process to procure designers and contractors to using the consistent formats to document records for easier future reference.
+Being on the same page on all logistical fronts has helped Metro be as efficient as possible in everything from streamlining the process to procure designers and contractors to using the consistent formats to document records for easier future reference.

 Following Through with the Right Tools

 Capturing the many moving parts of Clean Water Nashville and, more importantly, keeping the overall program on track to meet its purpose is facilitated by a program management information system (PMIS).
 The PMIS was developed and implemented by CDM Smith using the Primavera Unifier platform and was rolled out in the spring of 2012 to the Metro team and all others involved in completing the program.
-Since its start-up, the PMIS has captured more than 40,000 documents, 2,000 construction submittals, 500 requests for information and documented approximately $150 million in expenditures on program projects.
+Since its start-up, the PMIS has captured more than 220,000 documents, 6,500 construction submittals, 2,500 requests for information and documented approximately $950 million in expenditures on program projects.

-According to Michael Krabacher, PE, BCEE, CDM Smith Discipline Leader for Project Delivery Services, “The implementation of the PMIS has allowed us to run the Clean Water Nashville more efficiently and deliver the necessary controls and reports to allow Metro management to make informed decisions that have contributed to the overall success of the program.”
+According to Michael Krabacher, PE, BCEE, CDM Smith discipline leader for project delivery services, “The implementation of the PMIS has allowed us to run the Clean Water Nashville more efficiently and deliver the necessary controls and reports to allow Metro management to make informed decisions that have contributed to the overall success of the program.”
 The PMIS has also been used to verify compliance with program policies and procedures, which have been confirmed by Metro’s third-party auditor for the past several years.

-Advancing Towards A Renewed City
+A Renewed City

 Michael Krabacher Michael Krabacher